 Called Tandem Mode, the new update essentially adds in additional support for third-party hardware.
 With Tandem Mode, you can connect other controllers and hardware to the Stadia controller via USB Type C.

 Currently in the experimental phase, Tandem Mode, once finalized, will enable Stadia players to connect things like steering wheels and guitars (for Guitar Hero) use play games via Stadia and a Chromecast connection.

 Tandem Mode currently only supports the Xbox Adaptive Controller, Xbox One Elite Controller (Series 1 and 2), and Sony DualShock 4.

 Tandem Mode will also open up plenty of opportunities for more two-player style scenarios via Stadia.
 Here’s what Google said in its release statement:

 When playing with your Stadia Controller wirelessly on any supported screen, you can also use the second controller at the same time to better accommodate your accessibility needs, either by yourself or collaboratively with a second player.
 Tandem Mode complements other accessibility features.

 What Is Google Stadia?

-Stadia is a video game streaming service which turns anything device capable of running Chrome into a fully-fledged games console.
+Stadia is a video game streaming service that turns any device capable of running Chrome into a fully-fledged games console.
 Dubbed “the Netflix of games”, this service will remove the need to spend hundreds of pounds on expensive, dedicated games hardware every few years and instead allow you to purchase a subscription to play games or buy the software outright.
 Because all of the heavy lifting is being done on Google’s servers, you’ll be getting a truly cutting-edge experience without having to spend an insane amount of cash on a top-of-the-line gaming PC rig – and the best thing is that (in theory) the visuals will get better as the years progress, as Google will be constantly updating its server tech to provide the best possible graphics.